 The fifteenth century was an extraordinary age.
-England was certainly not the only European country that experienced dramatic changes in government and frequent military conflicts.
+England was not the only European country to experience dramatic changes in government and frequent military conflicts.
 Historians vigorously debate the causes, consequences and nature of a mid-fifteenth-century economic slump.
 Yet it was also an age of innovation in science and in ideas.
 Leonardo da Vinci was born five months before Richard III and Nicolaus Copernicus only sixteen months after Edward V. In the 1440s a German goldsmith called Johannes Guthenberg invented the printing press which William Caxton brought to London in the 1470s.
 Voyages of exploration were launched from Bristol in the early 1480s and in 1496 Henry VII commissioned John Cabot to seek new lands: this resulted in the earliest known European exploration of coastal north America since the Vikings.

 Across the internet there are many introductions to the fascinating history of the fifteenth century.
 You can find just a few of them below and related podcasts here.